JohanLorenzo/aurora-nightlies-watcher/README.md

 ### Pulse config

-In order to know when builds are ready, nightlies-watcher relies on [Pulse](https://wiki.mozilla.org/Auto-tools/Projects/Pulse).
+In order to know when builds are ready, fennec-aurora-task-creator relies on [Pulse](https://wiki.mozilla.org/Auto-tools/Projects/Pulse).
 Here you may [create a client](https://pulseguardian.mozilla.org/profile).
 If you're using Mozilla's instance, you'll need to listen to the [task completed exchange](https://wiki.mozilla.org/Auto-tools/Projects/Pulse/Exchanges#Queue:_Task_Completed), which translates to:
 ```
 exchange/taskcluster-queue/v1/task-completed
 ```
-At the first start of nightlies-watcher, a pulse queue will be created.
+At the first start of fennec-aurora-task-creator, a pulse queue will be created.
 If you're still using Mozilla's instance, nightlies are found under these keys:
 ```
 route.index.gecko.v2.$BRANCH.nightly.latest.$PLATFORM.#
 ```